CardinalMakesShit/Zenith/README.md

 ---

 The entire software works on the user's local storage (Personal Device), using their resources.
 This method allows a system of privacy where the user does not have to worry about having their personal data files leaked.
-It is a simple yet secure system of data safety
+It is a simple yet secure system of data safety.